estefysc/indeedOptimizer/README.md

 ## Installation Instructions

 ### Prerequisites
-Before running the project, ensure you have the following installed in your WSL environment:
 - Windows Subsystem for Linux (WSL) with a preferred Linux distribution (e.g., Ubuntu)
 - Virtual environment (optional but recommended)
 - Python 3.7 or later